ndudar/React-Router-Practice-2/README.md

     <Link to={genNewSearchParamString("type", "rugged")}>Rugged</Link>
     <Link to={genNewSearchParamString("type", null)}>Clear</Link>
     ```
+      - side note: a function like genNewSearchParamString would be great to lift out of the Component and put in a utils folder, as you might need to use its functionality in many places in your app
+      - here's another example of the above but with buttons and setSearchParams:
+      ```
+      function handleFilterChange(key, value) {
+        setSearchParams(prevParams => {
+          if (value === null) prevParams.delete(key)
+          else prevParams.set(key, value)
+          return prevParams
+        })
+      }

+      <button onClick={() => handleFilterChange("type", "rugged")}>Rugged</button>
+      <button onClick={() => handleFilterChange("type", null)}>Clear</button>
+      ```
+      - another side note here: yes, this is modifying the previous searchParams and yes, that is ok.
+ALSO, if you have two keys with the same name and hit clear, it will clear out both.
+There's a way to work around this, but we're not learning it here today.

 #### Other Findings:
 - Netlify is a good free and easy option for deplyment from GitHub